Affirm/SAP_Hybris_Affirm/README.md

 AFFIRM Payment Extension
 ----------------------------

-This project is to define an extension to integrate affirm payment extension with backend, frontend and backoffice integrations

 **Overview**
 This guide describes how to integrate Affirm into your Hybris platform so that you can provide Affirm as a payment option to your customers.
 After integrating Affirm, your Hybris site will: